lanopuljic/myblog/about.md

   feature: desk.jpg
 ---

-My name is Lano and I'm a strong and passionate advocate for open source software and am working towards ultimately becoming a source developer.
+My name is Lano and I'm a strong and passionate advocate for open source software and am working towards ultimately becoming a developer.
 This blog is the beginning of that goal....

 My day job maintaining the running of the IT system at QBE Insurance Asia Pacific keeps me busy, but I felt that I needed to start a blog so that I have an outlet to do random sh!t I can't do at work!